otagobioinformaticsspringschool/shell-genomics-nesi/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+**This lesson has been adapted from the original [Data Carpentry - Shell Genomics](https://datacarpentry.org/shell-genomics/) to be run using the NeSI infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.**

 ## What is a shell and why should I care?

-A *shell* is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard/touchscreen combination.
+A _shell_ is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard/touchscreen combination.